 Two jewellery makers had made the most expensive and ugly necklace in the history of jewellery.
 They had first made it in hopes that the previous King’s mistress (Madame du Barry, a subject for another day) would want to buy it; when she died, they were left with this very valuable item that was pretty much bankrupting them.
 They tried over and over to convince Marie Antoinette to buy it but she refused because it was a) ridiculously expensive and b) ugly as shit.
 To the jewellers, it was a monkey on their back, bankrupting them and also being extraordinarily heavy to wear due to how many diamonds were on it.
 And to Jeanne?
 It seemed to be just the answer to her prayers.

-Jeanne assembled her Ocean’s Eleven team: herself, Nicolas, and de Villette. de Villette’s skills were more than just in the bedroom, as he used his ability to forge letters to make fake letters from Marie Antoinette to Jeanne, evidence of their fake friendship.
-These letters outlined how much Marie wanted the notorious necklace, but it was too expensive for her husband to grant permission for her to buy it (bear in mind, this all happened in a France on the precipice of a Revolution).
+Jeanne assembled her Ocean’s Eleven team: herself, her useless husband Nicolas, and her gigolo lover de Villette. de Villette’s skills were more than just in the bedroom, as he used his ability to forge letters to make fake letters from Marie Antoinette to Jeanne, evidence of their fake friendship.
+She showed these letters to Rohan, where he read all how much Marie wanted the notorious necklace, but it was too expensive for her husband to grant permission for her to buy it (bear in mind, this all happened in a France on the precipice of a Revolution).
 If only, the fake Marie wrote, someone like Rohan would spot her the money to buy it!

 Rohan, embodying the real life version of Malvolio from Twelfth Night, agreed to buy the necklace.
-Jeanne, of course, would be the intermediary: she would pick up the necklace, and Rohan’s money, and exchange both under a cloak of secrecy.
-Then, Rohan tuned in to his gift of fear, and was like, “I’d really like to talk to Marie about all this to make sure this is all actually true.”
+Jeanne, of course, would be the intermediary: she would pick up the necklace from one place, and Rohan’s money from another place, and then… like… pay for it in a third place?
+The plan was an obvious lie, and even Rohan was like, “I’d really like to talk to Marie about all this to make sure this is all actually true before I hand over literally all of my money.”

 So, this whole thing made the King and Queen look really bad to the public.
 Marie Antoinette, remember, had nothing to do with any of this.
-The letters were all forged, she didn’t want the necklace, she still hated Rohan.
-But the population was all too ready to hear bad things about her (see also: let them eat cake) and she was determined to remedy her reputation.
-So, they decided that the trial of the schemers would be public, so everyone could hear all of the evidence.
+The letters were all forged, she didn’t want the necklace, she’d never been friends with Jeanne, she still hated Rohan.
+But the pre-revolutionary population of France hated her already for other reasons and were like, “Bitch, we know you wanted that horrifying necklace,” and the only way to prove her innocence was to hold a very public trial for Jeanne & co.

-EXCEPT NOT!!
-Because Jeanne disguised herself as a boy and escaped her prison, landing in London, which is where she published Memoirs of the Comtesse de Valois de La Motte, which is how we know a lot of what we know about her childhood and the events noted above.
+So you might think this would be the last anyone ever heard of Jeanne but OH NO, she’s not done yet.
+Because she disguised herself as a boy and escaped from prison, landing in London, which is where she published Memoirs of the Comtesse de Valois de La Motte, which is how we know a lot of what we know about her childhood and the events noted above.
 Of course, like any good memoirist, she did her best to make herself come across as blameless, casting Marie Antoinette as the main villain.

 If you want to pay your regards, Jeanne is buried in St. Mary’s Churchyard in Lambeth, London.